Schema: Data Validation

 Basic Usage

-The task is handled by the Nette\Schema\Processor class, which processes the input and either returns normalized data or throws an Nette\Schema\ValidationException exception on error.
+The task is handled by the Nette\Schema\Processor class, which processes the input and either returns normalized data or throws a Nette\Schema\ValidationException exception if an error occurs.

 $processor = new Nette\Schema\Processor;